-In normal water supply conditions, production figures are recorded daily by MCWD O&M personnel.
-Totals are reported monthly to the O&M Superintendent.
-Production figures are reported in the Annual Report to the Drinking Water Program, which is submitted to the SWRCB Division of Drinking Water each year.
+Quality Manager.
+O&M Superintendent.
+Production figures are reported in the Annual Report to the Drinking Water Program, which is submitted to the California Department SWRCB Division of Health Services Drinking Water each year.

 Stage 1 and 2 Water Shortages